Performance Benchmarks

 • Linux 6.x kernel with io_uring support

-• AMD/Intel modern CPU (specify per test)
+• AMD/Intel modern CPU (specified per test)

 • 32GB+ RAM, NVMe storage

-JVM Configuration:
+JVM Configuration

 • OpenJDK 24 EA / Oracle JDK 24